Version:

 Step 1: Build a Profiles project

-If you aren’t already running Profiles, the first step is to create a Profiles Project to resolve user identities, and build features that drive personalization logic and content.
+If you aren’t already running Profiles, the first step is to create a new Profiles Project to resolve user identities, and build features that drive personalization logic and content.

 info